-- The organisation looks to other sectors and countries to identify systemsafety issues and controls and there is evidence that this has led to continuous improvement.
-The procedures and standards drive Excellence the organisation to strive for continuous improvement and look for best practice from other industries in the UK and internationally.
-Best practice is drawn from, implemented and shared with other organisations in the UK and internationally. - There are arrangements for sharing information between organisations with shared H&S risks, in order to promote effective reviews and continual improvement. - There is effective use of industry knowledge and collaboration across direct and indirect interfaces leading to clear understanding and control of shared and common risks. - Predictable The procedures and standards are effective and consistently used to control both shared and common risks, including emerging risks. - There are regular discussions with other organisations to agree objectives, standards, processes and arrangements.
+- The organisation looks to other sectors and countries to identify systemsafety issues and controls and there is evidence that this has led to continuous improvement. - The procedures and standards drive the organisation to strive for continuous improvement and look for best practice from other industries in the UK and internationally. - Best practice is drawn from, implemented and shared with other organisations in the UK and internationally. - There are arrangements for sharing information between organisations with shared H&S risks, in order to promote effective reviews and continual improvement.